-Chronic Prostatitis Clinic: Approach to Diagnosis and Treatment
+Chronic Prostatitis/Chronic Pelvic Pain Clinic: Approach to Diagnosis and Treatment

 Initial Appointment

-The cultures may take 5-7 days to be reported, particularly if they are sterile or contain low counts of fastidious organisms.
-Based on these results and any symptomatic improvement from the intial prostatic massage, any further necessary investigations (transrectal ultrasound, cystoscopy, urodynamics) are arranged and a treatment plan formulated in consultation with the patient.
+The cultures may take 2-7 days to be reported, particularly if they are sterile or contain low counts of fastidious organisms.
+Based on these results and any symptomatic improvement from the initial prostatic massage, any further necessary investigations (transrectal ultrasound, cystoscopy, urodynamics, penile Doppler Ultrasound) are arranged and a treatment plan formulated in consultation with the patient.
 It is very difficult to predict duration of treatment ahead of time, which may vary from a couple of weeks to several months.
-For out of town patients the first two appointments should be separated by at least 3 days so we can discuss the culture results.
 It is important to understand the limitations we face with out of town patients; we can make recommendations to follow back home, but cannot treat patients over time in a long distance fashion.

 Approach to Prostatitis